cube3power/atsd/rule-engine/functions-web-query.md

 queryConfig("rc-hook", ["repository": "atsd-site", "channel": "devops"])
 ```

-The payload sent to the target web service will be assembled as follows.
+The payload sent to the target web service will be assembled as follows:

 ```ls
 channel=devops&repository=atsd-site